-A request for mediation may be made in person, writing or via telephone by either a parent/adult student or a district representative at any point in a dispute.
-The DRC will screen all mediation requests to determine the appropriateness of the process for each individual case.
+- A request for mediation may be made in person, writing or via telephone by either a parent/adult student or a district representative at any point when a disagreement occurs about the circumstances of the education of a student by the district.
+The DRC will screen all mediation requests to determine the appropriateness of the mediation process for each individual case. - 2.
 Mediation is automatically offered when a state complaint involving an individual student or a request for a due process hearing has been filed.
-Mediation cannot be used to delay the state complaint process or a due process hearing timelines.
+Mediation cannot be used to delay the state complaint process or a due process hearing timelines unless the parent/adult child and the district agree in writing to extend the 60 day timeline.
+The complaint timeline cannot be extended beyond 90 days. - 3.
 Upon request for mediation, the Dispute Resolution office will contact all parties to schedule the mediation.
 Because mediation is voluntary, both parties must verbally agree to mediate for the process to go forward.
-Mediators are selected by the DRC from a list of trained professionals.
+Mediators are selected by the DRC from

+- a list of trained professionals. - 4.
 Mediation is provided at no charge to the district or to the parent/adult student.